-This vicious circle that most of the society is in falsifies the use of money and causes even children to cast aside precious opportunities of pursuing their inner dreams, preferring the pursuit of diplomas and a falsity which will assure the continuance of today's depraved society neighbours have, and be equally equipped to play their part in destroying their fellow beings, countries, and our world.
+This vicious circle that most of the society is in falsifies the use of money and causes even children to cast aside precious opportunities of pursuing their inner dreams, preferring the pursuit of diplomas and a falsity which will assure the continuance of today's depraved society

+Countries that have money, and even those that do not, have spent it on building weapons of mass destruction, so that they may have what their neighbours have, and be equally equipped to play their part in destroying their fellow beings, countries, and our world.
 Those billions of dollars being spent in the construction of weapons could and should be used as a force to benefit humanity, not as a means to lay waste what has been developed through thousands and thousands of years.